JoergHolz/LocalAdmin/README.md

 5. Open settings.php in localadmin/application/config and find the following configurations:

-Set your local wildcard domain in:
+Set your local wildcard domain in tld:

 ```
-   $config["tld"] = "dev";
+   $config["general"] = [
+       "tld" => "dev",
 ```

-    Set the absolute path to your web root:
+    Set the absolute path to your web root in directory:

 ```